UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: UKnow

 \textbf{Phase-1: Content Extraction.} \textit{Content Extraction} is used to extract useful information from different fields by pre-trained deep learning models.
 The pre-processing functions are designed as $\mathbf{P}=\{P_1, P_2, \ldots, P_k\}$.
 Note that $\mathbf{P}$ can be replaced / added / disabled freely as needed.
 We choose pre-trained models with both global descriptions and semantic level granularity:

+where \textit{Det. / Seg.} and \textit{NER / POS} refer to \textit{Detection / Segmentation} and \textit{Named Entity Recognition / Part-of-Speech tagging}.
 Then we construct the $N_p^{ori} = \mathbf{P}(I,T)$ ($I$ is a RGB-image and $T$ is a text) which contains a wealth of external knowledge.
 At this stage, all inputs concurrently go through the entire $\mathbf{P}$.
-It also supports the combined use of pre-trained models such as $P_6\rightarrow P_2$ (\eg, extracting the features of each object detected from the image).
+It also supports the combined use of pre-trained models such as $P_6\rightarrow P_2$ (\textit{e.g.}, extracting the features of each object detected from the image).
 The final output of \textit{Content Extraction} can be formulated as $N_p = Merge (N_p^{ori})$. $Merge$ transforms the original output $N_p^{ori}$ into a K:V dictionary $N_p$.
-The KEY of $N_p$ are shown in top right corner of \cref{fig:5} ($N_p$ [\textit{Phase-1}]). $N_p$ is also used as the attribute of each node in the final output multimodal knowledge graph $\mathbf{G}_m$.
+The KEY of $N_p$ are shown in top right corner of Fig.~\ref{fig:5} ($N_p$ [\textit{Phase-1}]). $N_p$ is also used as the attribute of each node in the final output multimodal knowledge graph $\mathbf{G}_m$.

 \textbf{Phase-2: Information Symbolization.} Since Images and texts cannot be used directly for graph construction, we design the \textit{Phase-2} to number all original or generated data by a certain rule, then \textit{Phase-3} links these nodes to make a multimodal graph. \textit{Information Symbolization} is used to subscript $N_p$ to edge index $\mathbf{N}_e$ or node index $\mathbf{N}_n$: (1) The symbolization for edges $\mathbf{N}_e$ is based on the category or visual / semantic similarity.
 For example, ``[$111$] title\_title\_clip'' is a kind of parallelism edge which is constructed by the cosine similarity of clip features of news titles.
 (2) The symbolization for nodes $\mathbf{N}_n$ is divided into three levels: [fact, image / text, object / entity].
-As shown in \cref{fig:5}, [$L_1.*$] means fact-level which is an abstraction of a piece of news.
+As shown in Fig.~\ref{fig:5}, [$L_1.*$] means fact-level which is an abstraction of a piece of news.
 The real index used in our multimodal knowledge graph would be $\{L_1.0,L_1.1,L_1.2,...\}$.
 Similarly, [$L_2.*$] means image / text-level which is the symbolization of images or texts from news, [$L_3.*$] is the object in image or entity in text.
 The index for all nodes is eventually shuffled, that is, the real index would be $\{L_1.0,L_2.1,L_1.2,L_3.3,L_3.4,...\}$.